 Windows 10: C:\Users\<your-username>\Anaconda3\

-Once we are done with the successful installation of Python and Anaconda in our system, Now let’s set up Jupyter Notebook.
+You are done with the successful installation of Python and Anaconda in our system, Now let’s set up Jupyter Notebook.

-Now that we have Python and Jupyter Notebook up and running, we can continue to write our first Python program – Hello Learners!
-Example
+Now that You have Python and Jupyter Notebook up and running, You can continue to write our first Python program, Hello Learners! as an example

 Simply launch the Jupyter Notebook kernel and in the code line type print “Hello Learners!”